 The two-phase structure isn't a hedge — it's the right architecture for what FedEx is trying to accomplish.

 Phase 1 and Phase 2 are presented as separate line items — each can be approved independently.
-Detailed costing finalized within five business days of budget guidance from FedEx leadership.
+Figures below are estimates based on Nishtech's project scoping; final SOW pricing is subject to a joint discovery session.

 These are the remaining unknowns.
-Resolving them — especially SSO — is what unlocks the August / September date.
+Resolving them — especially SSO — is what unlocks the Q4 2026 launch date.